jyim1203/power-outages-analysis/README.md

      repair prioritization policies.

 Next, I proceeded to use the same imputation, scaling, and OHE pipeline before using GridSearchCV to tune my hyperparameters, getting the best results with
-- regressor__max_features: 0.5
+- regressor__max_features: 0.4
 - regressor__min_samples_leaf: 4
 - regressor__min_samples_split: 10
-- regressor__n_estimators: 200
+- regressor__n_estimators: 150

-My final metrics included a Test R^2 of 0.3736 (improved by about 15%) and a Test RMSE of 1.8303.
-In minutes, this new model had Mean Absolute Error of 2096.56 mins and a Median Absolute Error of 723.80 mins, down from by about 567.61 minutes for the MAE and 212.99 for the MAE.
+My final metrics included a Test R^2 of 0.3690 (improved by about 15%) and a Test RMSE of 1.8371.
+In minutes, this new model had Mean Absolute Error of 2118.95 mins and a Median Absolute Error of 741.32 mins, beating the baseline model by 554.78 mins and 176.89 mins respectively.
 Overall, the Random Forest Regressor model outperformed the Ridge Regression model, capturing more non-linear relationships and interactions between features while also fitting patterns better.

 ---